Sharks put Celebrini on IR with lower body injury before game vs. Ducks

 pic.twitter.com/X8wZlZlAtg

+While Celebrini didn't appear hobbled Thursday, something clearly happened that led to his absence from Friday's team skate.

+“Lower body,” Sharks coach Ryan Warsofsky said of Celebrini's injury.
+"He’s being evaluated right now."

-San Jose will be tested early in Celebrini's tenure, having to rely on other players to step up if the Sharks are to finish their two-game homestand with a victory before taking off for a matchup with the Dallas Stars on Tuesday.
+San Jose will be tested early in Celebrini's tenure, having to rely on other players to step up.